FarahIbrar/CFG-Python-Activision/Project/Spreadsheet Analysis/Task2/README.md

 # Task 2: Aggregating Monthly Sales

-This script performs data analysis on a CSV file containing sales data.
+This script performs data analysis on a CSV file containing [sales data](https://github.com/FarahIbrar/CFG-Python-Activision/blob/main/Project/Data%20File/sales.csv) .
 It reads the data, aggregates sales figures, and displays them in two formats: a simple list and a formatted list with month names and sales figures in pounds (£).

 ## Script Breakdown